ansible/ansible-documentation/docs/docsite/rst/community/contributor_path.rst

 Teach others
 ============

-Share your experience with other contributors through :ref:`improving documentation<community_documentation_contributions>`, answering questions from other contributors and users on :ref:`Matrix/Libera.Chat IRC<communication>`, giving advice on issues and pull requests, and discussing topics on the :ref:`forum`.
+Share your experience with other contributors through :ref:`improving documentation<community_documentation_contributions>`, answering questions from other contributors and users on :ref:`Matrix/Libera.Chat IRC<communication>`, giving advice on issues and pull requests, and discussing topics on the :ref:`ansible_forum`.

 Become a collection maintainer
 ===============================